-If you wish to disengage the RevLimiter or you need to change the setting, the sequence is basically the reverse of the above.
-Secure the disk in the upward position along the turret shaft to allow the turret to turn freely in the downward direction.
+If you wish to disengage the RevLimiter or change the setting, the sequence reverses the above.
+First, secure the disk in the upward position along the turret shaft to allow the turret to turn freely in the downward direction.

 You may also choose to set the RevLimiter to a position that allows you to have POA travel below your absolute zero.
 A suggestion is to set it 0.2 to 0.5 MRADS below absolute zero so that the turret may be "slipped" quickly and easily to account for ammunition selection or large atmospheric differences like when traveling to a location with significant elevation change.
-Just be mindful of turret knob position before removing and return to the same position.
-To simplify things, it's not recommended to turn the inner turret body without the turret knob installed and secured.
+Just be mindful of the turret knob position before removing and return to the same position.
+It is not recommended to turn the inner turret body without the turret knob installed and secured.